TosbackCgusBridge-Bot/CGUs-versions/Rei/Privacy Policy.md

 Privacy Policy

-Effective Date: August 30, 2012
+Effective Date:  July 10, 2014

 This Privacy Policy ("Policy") explains how information about you is collected, used, and disclosed by Recreational Equipment, Inc. ("REI") when you access or use our websites or other online or mobile services or applications ("Services"), sign up to become an REI member, shop in our stores, sign up for activities and events, or otherwise interact with us.
 We may supply different or additional notices of our information practices specific to certain programs or activities.

-Contents
+**Contents**

 *   Collection of Information
 *   Use of Information
 *   Sharing of Information
 *   Social Sharing Features
 *   Security
 *   Your Choices
 *   Third Party Advertising, Analytics and Services
 *   Your California Privacy Rights
 *   Changes to this Policy
 *   Contact Us

 **Collection of Information**

 **Information You Provide to Us.** We collect information you provide directly to us.
-For example, we collect information when you become a member. create an online account or profile. use the interactive areas and features of our Services. make a purchase or rental. sign up for contests, promotions, mailing lists, classes, events or recreational activities. and when you email, call, or otherwise communicate with us.
-The types of information we may collect include:
+For example, we collect information when you become a member. shop in our stores. create an online account or profile. use the interactive areas and features of our Services. make a purchase or rental. sign up for or participate in contests, promotions, surveys, mailing lists, classes, events, trips or recreational activities. and when you email, call, or otherwise communicate with us.

-*   **Membership and Online Account Information**, such as your name, address, phone number, fax number, email address, photos, social media usernames, demographic information, and information about your interests and preferences.
+The types of information we may collect include your name, address, phone number, fax number, email address, zip code, photos, videos, social media usernames, payment information, demographic information, information about your interests and preferences, medical/health information, information about your fitness condition and physical characteristics, passport information, dietary requirements, emergency contact information and any other information you choose to provide.

-*   **Transaction Information**, such as your name, billing address, shipping address, phone number, email address, credit card information, and transaction history.
+In some cases, we may also collect information you provide about others, such as when you purchase a gift card for someone and request that we deliver it electronically or decide to purchase and ship products to someone.
+We will use this information to fulfill your requests and will not send marketing communications to your contacts unless they separately consent to receive these types of communications from us.

-*   **REI Adventures and Outdoor School Information**, such as medical/health information, fitness conditions, physical characteristics, passport information, dietary requirements, and emergency contact information.
+**Information We Collect Automatically.** We may also automatically collect information about you when you access or use the Services or transact business with us, including:

-**Information We Collect When You Use Our Services.** We may also automatically collect information about you when you access or use the Services, including:
+*   **Transaction Information:**  When you purchase or return a product, we collect information about the transaction, such as product details and the date and location of the purchase/return.

-*   **Log Information:** We obtain information about your use of our Services, including the type of browser you use, access times, pages viewed, your IP address and the page you visited before navigating to our Services.
+*   **Log Information:** We obtain information about your use of our websites, including the type of browser you use, access times, pages viewed, your IP address and the page you visited before navigating to our Services.
-*   **Device Information:** We collect information about the computer or mobile device you use to access our Services, including the hardware model, operating system and version, unique device identifiers, and mobile network information.
-In addition, if you connect to REI's wifi network while in our stores, we collect information about your browsing activity, such as the URLs of the pages you visit.
+*   **Device Information:** We collect information about the computer or mobile device you use to access our Services, such as the hardware model, operating system and version, unique device identifiers, mobile network information, and browsing behavior.
 *   **Location Information:** We may collect information about your location when you access or use one of our mobile applications or otherwise consent to the collection of this information.
 For more details, please see "Your Choices" below.
 *   **Information Collected by Cookies and other Tracking Technologies:** We may use cookies, web beacons, and other tracking technologies to collect information about you and your interaction with our Services, including information about your browsing behavior, purchase behavior, and other engagement with the Services.
 We use this information in one or more of the ways described in the "Use of Information" section below.
 Most web browsers are set to accept cookies by default, but you can usually change your browser settings to remove or reject cookies.
 In addition to browser cookies, Adobe Systems Inc. may set a "flash cookie" on your computer or mobile device when you view videos on our Services.
-To manage and disable "flash cookies," visit Adobe Flash Player security and privacy.
+To manage and disable "flash cookies," visit Adobe Flash Player Manage, Disable Local Shared Objects.

-**Information We Collect from Other Sources.** We may also receive personal information about you from other sources and combine or link that with information we have about you.
+**Information We Collect from Other Sources.** We may also receive information about you from other sources and combine or link that with information we have about you.
+For example, if you use your credentials from a third party social media site (e.g., Facebook) to log into your account or interact with us, we may collect information about you, such as your name, account information and friends list, in accordance with the authorization procedures determined by such social media site.

-Use of Information
+**Use of Information**

 We use the information we collect about you for a variety of purposes, for example, to: